dlenski/openconnect/PAN_GlobalProtect_protocol_doc.md

 ## Response #2 (getconfig) - failed

 On some servers you may receive a failure response from the `getconfig` call.
-It can be originated from the portal or from the gateway.
-There is no documented standard for those errors or their causes, below are some examples found by users:
+It can originate from the portal _or_ from the gateway.
+There is no known documentation explaining these errors or their causes.
+Below are some examples found by users:

-### getconfig errors from the Portal (`/global-protect/getconfig.esp`):
+### Portal errors (`/global-protect/getconfig.esp`):

 ```
 <?xml version="1.0" encoding="UTF-8" ?>